 - (18/20 mo+ or according to when your kiddo can bite and chew thoroughly): Full-size florets, steamed or roasted: If steamed, toss with a little olive oil, butter, or toasted sesame oil for additional flavor.
 (This is also a method of serving broccoli BLW that my kids loved—but they more suck/gnaw than chew it all up so expect a fair amount to come back out!)

-Finger Foods for Toddlers and Babies: Dairy/Eggs
+Finger Foods for Kids: Dairy

 - Cheese, diced or shredded

 - Goat cheese, crumbled

 - Cottage cheese, 4% offered on preloaded spoons or on a highchair tray (yes, it’s messy!)

 - Hard cooked eggs, diced (yolks may be easier to chew, but some kids only like the whites)

 - Egg muffins, diced

 It’s easy to serve meat, poultry, and fish to little kids as long as it’s soft and easy to chew.
 Here are some ideas.